abhishek-kumar-code/Redfish_Public/Specification.md

 #### PATCH on array properties

-To show the number of entries that a client can update in a PATCH request, services may have null entries for properties that are JSON arrays.
+For array properties, services may report `null` values as placeholders to indicate the maximum number of elements that the service supports for that array property.

 Within a PATCH request, the client can use `null` to remove an element, and use an empty object `{}` to leave an element unchanged.
-A PATCH request with fewer elements than currently exist in the array will truncate the array.
+A PATCH request with fewer elements than currently exist in the array will truncate the array to that length.

 For example, an array of 'Flavors' indicates the service supports a maximum of six elements, with four populated.